-Rabbi Gottlieb is a Jim Joseph Fellow and Ph.D. candidate at NYU in Education and Jewish Studies specializing in Digital Medial and Games for Learning and a HASTAC Scholar.
+Rabbi Gottlieb is a Jim Joseph Fellow and Ph.D. candidate at NYU in Education and Jewish Studies specializing in Digital Medial and Games for Learning and is a HASTAC Scholar.
+His dissertation research is in mobile gaming for cultural transmission and increasing subject matter interest (specifically, in modern Jewish history).

 With an eclectic background prior to the rabbinate, Rabbi Gottlieb has worked in project management of Internet software for companies including Disney and screen and teleplay writing for Paramount and Universal.
 He has taught dance in Israel, and served for many years as a liaison for film directors at Telluride Film Festival.